SvilenDechev/e2eCypress/README.md

+> node.js required
 > navigate to the chosen directory
 > use git clone command to clone the repo
 > run "npm install" to install all dev dependencies
+> run "npx cypress install" to install cypress
-> open cypress UI executor by "npm run cypress" or run tests by "npm run test"
+> run "npm run cypress" to open cypress UI executor
+> run "npm run test" to execute all tests in headless mode